AndrewJBateman/ionic-angular-todo-app/README.md

 * Project inspired by [Simon Grimm´s Youtube video 'How to Create a Simple Ionic 4 App with Firebase and AngularFire'](https://www.youtube.com/watch?v=H20l9ofyR54&t=1375s)

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

 ## :envelope: Contact

-* Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://github.com/AndrewJBateman), email: gomezbateman@yahoo.com